We don’t often pair depression with physical pain but research shows this mental illness can really hurt.

 But keeping these physical symptoms top of mind is just as important as the emotional effects.

 For one, it’s a great way to keep in check with your body and mind.
 Physical symptoms can signal when a depressive period is about to begin or clue you in to whether or not you may be experiencing depression.

 On the other hand, physical symptoms demonstrate that depression is, in fact, very real and can be detrimental to our overall well-being.

-Here are eight of the most common physical symptoms of depression:
+Here are seven of the most common physical symptoms of depression:

 Fatigue is a common symptom of depression.
 Occasionally we all experience lower energy levels and can feel sluggish in the morning, hoping to stay in bed and watch TV instead of going to work.

 While we often believe exhaustion stems from stress, depression can also cause fatigue.
 However, unlike everyday fatigue, depression-related fatigue can also cause concentration problems, feelings of irritability, and apathy.